oilspillmodeling/SpillModelingGlossary/README.md

 # SpillModelingGlossary
 A Glossary of terms used for Oil Spill Modeling

-THe oil spill modeling community has, over the years, developed particular uss for terms that are particular to oil spill modleing.
+The oil spill modeling community has, over the years, developed particular uss for terms that are particular to oil spill modleing.
 Many of these terms have slightly different definitions in other fields, so it can be hwlpful to clearly define how they are used in oil spill modeling.

 This repository serves as a place where the great spill modleing community can collaborate on the develelopment of this Glosary